-- credits awarded by postsecondary institutions in the United States that lack candidate status or accreditation by a regional accrediting association; - 2. credits awarded by postsecondary institutions for life experience; - credits awarded by postsecondary institutions for courses taken at noncollegiate institutions (e.g., governmental agencies, corporations, industrial firms); and - credits awarded by postsecondary institutions for noncredit courses, workshops, and seminars offered by other postsecondary institutions as part of continuing education programs.
+- credits awarded by postsecondary institutions in the United States that lack candidate status or accreditation by a regional accrediting association: - credits awarded by postsecondary institutions for life experience; - credits awarded by postsecondary institutions for courses taken at noncollegiate institutions (e.g., governmental agencies, corporations, industrial firms); - credits awarded by postsecondary institutions for noncredit courses, workshops, and seminars offered by other postsecondary institutions as part of continuing education programs; and - credit for active service or courses that were taken through the military.

 Acceptable academic credits earned at other institutions that are based on a different unit of credit than the one prescribed by the Arizona Board of Regents are subject to conversion before being transferred to ASU.
+Once a transfer course equivalency is determined, it stands unless the student changes majors and the course is required by the new major.